bartonlp/site-class/README.md

 Then run ```composer install```.

 **OR** you can just run ```composer require bartonlp/site-class:dev-master``` which will create the 'composer.json' for you and load the package like 'install'.

 In your PHP file add ```require_once($PATH . 'vendor/autoload.php');``` where '$PATH' is the path to the 'vendor' directory like './' or '../' etc.

 There are some example files in the 'examples' directory at '/vendor/bartonlp/site-class/examples' or 'examples' in your project root if you copied it there.

 ## Examples

 The code shown below can be found in the 'examples' directory at http://github.com/bartonlp/site-class or from your project root at 'vendor/bartonlp/site-class/examples' along with more <a href="examples/EXAMPLES.html">documentation</a>.

-<p style="color: pink">The code in the 'examples' directory has actually been tested and runs.
+<p style="color: green">The code in the 'examples' directory has actually been tested and runs.
 The code in this README was originally copied in from the examples code but may have changed for some reason.
 Therefore you should use the examples code rather than doing a copy and past from this README.</p>

 You may want to copy (or move) the examples and the 'README.html' (both at 'vendor/bartonlp/site-class') to your project root directory before starting.

 From your project root do: